 2. Rally your tribe

-It’s likely that not everyone in your life will support your decision to adopt, at least at first.
+Not everyone in your life will likely support your decision to adopt, at least at first.
 There may be questions and reservations.
 That’s ok.
 Find the family members and close friends who will give their unconditional support and hold them close.
 Think about the details of your adoption journey and don’t feel like you “need” to share all of them with everyone in your life.
 It’s fine to give general answers to most folks and save the details for the tribe that you trust.

 3. Learn all you can

 Read about attachment and bonding.
 Read about open adoption relationships.
 Read about the effects of early trauma.
 Read everything you can get your hands on adoption-related issues.
-If you’re not sure where to start, Adoption.com has many articles, and http://empoweredtoconnect.org/ is a good place.
+If you’re not sure where to start, Adoption.com has many articles.
 Talk to members of the adoption triad (adoptees, birth parents, and adoptive parents).
 Talk to professionals at your adoption agency.
 Make lists of questions, then ask them all.

 4. Find professionals to help